 A credit card’s annual percentage rate (APR) represents the cost of borrowing money from a lender, typically stated as an annual interest rate.
 Thus, the APR on a credit card is an important number to know before charging a purchase — especially if you plan on carrying a balance on your credit card account.

-In this article, we’ll cover what APR means on a credit card, as well as when it applies and how it’s determined.
-We’ll also dive into the different types of credit card APR you may encounter.
+Read on to learn what APR means on a credit card, as well as when it applies and how it’s determined.
+You’ll also find out about the different types of credit card APRs you may encounter.

 What Is a Credit Card’s APR?